kubernetes/kops/docs/getting_started/aws.md

 It is possible to use a single S3 bucket for storing kops state for clusters located in different accounts by using [cross-account bucket policies](http://docs.aws.amazon.com/AmazonS3/latest/dev/example-walkthroughs-managing-access-example2.html#access-policies-walkthrough-cross-account-permissions-acctA-tasks).

-Kops will be able to use buckets configured with cross-account policies by default.
+kOps will be able to use buckets configured with cross-account policies by default.

 In this case you may want to override the object ACLs which kops places on the state files, as default AWS ACLs will make it possible for an account that has